 Grammarly is an excellent application for correcting grammar and spelling in Word

-A lot of writers select Grammarly because you can use it in so many different ways.
+A lot of writers select Grammarly because you can use it in so many different ways apart from grammar checking.

-When you install Grammarly for Microsoft Office as an add-on for Microsoft Word or Outlook and enable Grammarly in a browser extension for Chrome, Safari and Firefox, you can use it almost anywhere you write.
+You can install Grammarly for Microsoft Office as an add-on for Microsoft Word or Outlook.
+When you enable the Grammarly Chrome extension, or the browser extension for Safari and Firefox, you can use it almost anywhere you write.

 The latest version now supports Google Docs as well.